rust-lang/cargo/src/doc/src/guide/build-cache.md

 the location, you can set the `CARGO_TARGET_DIR` [environment variable], the [`build.target-dir`] config value, or the `--target-dir` command-line flag.

-The directory layout depends on whether or not you are cross-compiling for a different platform with the `--target` flag.
-When not cross-compiling, the output goes into the root of the target directory, separated based on whether or not it is a release build:
+The directory layout depends on whether or not you are using the `--target` flag to build for a specific platform.
+If `--target` is not specified, Cargo runs in a mode where it builds for the host architecture.
+The output goes into the root of the target directory, separated based on whether or not it is a release build:

 Directory | Description
 ----------|------------
 <code style="white-space: nowrap">target/debug/</code> | Contains debug build output.
 <code style="white-space: nowrap">target/release/</code> | Contains release build output (with `--release` flag).

-When building for another target, the output is placed in a directory with the name of the target:
+When building for another target with `--target`, the output is placed in a directory with the name of the target:

 Directory | Example
 ----------|--------
 <code style="white-space: nowrap">target/&lt;triple&gt;/debug/</code> | <code style="white-space: nowrap">target/thumbv7em-none-eabihf/debug/</code>
 <code style="white-space: nowrap">target/&lt;triple&gt;/release/</code> | <code style="white-space: nowrap">target/thumbv7em-none-eabihf/release/</code>

+> **Note**: When not using `--target`, this has a consequence that Cargo will
+> share your dependencies with build scripts and proc macros. [`RUSTFLAGS`]
+> will be shared with every `rustc` invocation.
+With the `--target` flag,
+> build scripts and proc macros are built separately (for the host
+> architecture), and do not share `RUSTFLAGS`.

 Within the profile directory (`debug` or `release`), artifacts are placed into the following directories: